charlesrocket/charlesrocket.github.io/_posts/2018-10-15-axe-gitian.md

 Install [Git](https://git-scm.com/) and set it up with your GitHub account.

 #### GnuPG
-Download and install the lates version of GPG Suite from <a href="https://gpgtools.org">here</a>.
+Download and install the latest version of GPG Suite from <a href="https://gpgtools.org">here</a>.

 #### Vagrant
 Download and install the latest version of Vagrant from <a href="https://www.vagrantup.com/downloads.html">here</a>.